Item #1

 Conference of the United Methodist Church."

-change official occurred at the June 12, 2010, special session to formally
+occurred at the June 12, 2010, special session to unite the Pennsylvania

-unite the Pennsylvania congregations of the former Wyoming Conference with the
+congregations of the former Wyoming Conference with the congregations of the

-name only, with the officers and structure of the Central Pennsylvania
+with the officers and structure of the Central Pennsylvania Conference

-Conference remaining in place and papers filed with the State of Pennsylvania for
+remaining in place and papers filed with the State of Pennsylvania for a change

-a change in the name of the corporation and not the creation of a new
+in the name of the corporation and not the creation of a new corporation.
+Legally the name change occurred June 5,

-other legal identifications remain the same, with the name changed from the
+legal identifications remained the same, with the name changed from the Central

 Item #2